Andrew Yang, who created buzz with freedom dividend, ends 2020 bid

 Yang promoted his signature issue of universal basic income, which he dubbed the "freedom dividend," by announcing during a debate that he would choose individuals to receive the monthly $1,000 checks.
 The statement prompted questions about whether he was trying to buy votes, but also generated a buzz online and helped the campaign build a list of possible supporters.

 His poll numbers were high enough, combined with his fundraising strength, to qualify for him for all of the 2019 debates, though he fell short of Democratic National Committee's qualifications to participate in the January debate in Iowa.
-He qualified for the February debate in New Hampshire.
+He was, however, one of seven candidates who participated in Friday's debate in New Hampshire.
+His departure from the race almost guarantees that the Democrats, who once had the most diverse presidential field in history, will have no candidates of color on the debate stage again this cycle.

 Yang spent most of January in the leadoff caucus state, including a 17-day bus tour during which he told voters his finish in Iowa would "shock the world."